PyCubed-Mini/PocketQubeDocs/docs/index.rst

 ================
-Pycubed Mini
+PocketQube
 ================

-The new documentation destination for Pycubed Mini.
+The new documentation destination for PocketQube.